Russian message service Telegram hopes to raise $1bn with a convertible bond private placement

 The super secure Telegram messenger service, developed by Russian-born software icon Pavel Durov, is looking to raise $1bn through a bond placement to a limited number of investors from Russia, Europe, Asia and the Middle East, the Kommersant daily reported citing unnamed sources on February 18.

-The issue is reportedly of exchange bonds that could be converted into equity in the messaging service that is currently 100% owned by Durov and his brother Nikolai.
+The issue reportedly comprises exchange bonds that could be converted into equity in the messaging service that is currently 100% owned by Durov and his brother Nikolai.

 Kommersant reports that the price of the conversion would be at a 10% discount to a potential IPO should it happen within five years.